Fedomn/sqlrs/README.md

 - Using Apache Arrow as the data format, and the query engine is built on top of it.
 - Currently, the storage layer only support CSV file as data source.
 - Most of idea inspired by [risinglight](https://github.com/risinglightdb/risinglight).

+# Roadmap

+Please see [Roadmap](https://github.com/Fedomn/sql-query-engine-rs/issues?q=roadmap) for more information of implementation steps